sourcemeta/std/README.markdown

 =======================================

-Building professional OpenAPI specifications demands precision, but mastering JSON Schema is complex and error-prone.
+Building professional OpenAPI specifications demands precision, but mastering JSON Schema is hard.
 This library eliminates that burden by providing production-ready schemas that encode industry standards and best practices.
-Reference them directly in your API specifications and focus on what
-matters: designing great APIs.
+*Reference them directly in your API specifications and focus on what matters: designing great APIs.*

 > Led and maintained by a member of the JSON Schema Technical Steering Committee